ShZil/network-utilities/Scanner/README.md

 - More testing on another network
 - Try starting to add the `matplotlib` diagram instead of tkinter's.
 (Cleanse the project from tkinter)
 - Investigate why Device Profile crashes everything.

+### 2023-04-20
+[15:45] Working on `Diagrams.py`, to simplify the code and add easy support for future types, specifically `matplotlib` as discussed earlier.

+[16:13] Please keep working on `Diagrams.py`!
+It is not complete, and not stable, to say the least.
+I won't commit to git yet so you can easily see changes.

+### 2023-04-21
+[14:26] I spent 6 minutes installing setting up a good-looking status bar clock, in the VSCode editor.

+### 2023-04-22
+[20:31] Continue working on `Diagrams.py`

+[20:58] Started working on the Project Portfolio.

+[22:22] Worked on an empty Project Portfolio, to later add my information into.
+This will constitute 30% of my grade!